 Welcome to the League!

-Inspired by the Vulture Movie Fantasy League, we are launching the first-ever Knock on Wood Movie Fantasy League, which will encompass films currently scheduled for release between April 1 and September 30, 2026.
+Inspired by the Vulture Movie Fantasy League, we are launching the first-ever Knock on Wood Movie Fantasy League, which will encompass films currently scheduled for theatrical release between April 1 and September 30, 2026.

 Each player has 100 imaginary dollars to go towards your team of new release films.
 A dollar amount has been assigned to each upcoming theatrical film based on earnings potential.
 No streaming-exclusive films are included.
 Your “team” must be comprised of exactly eight films, and you cannot exceed your imaginary $100.
 You can, however, be under $100 if you so choose.

-Draft your team at the end of this page.
+See a list of eligible movies here, and draft your team at the end of this page.
 I encourage you to do your own research for the most well-rounded, educated guesses, but it is certainly not necessary.
 Good luck, and don’t forget to subscribe to our email list for semi-weekly updates, beginning the second week of April!

 Scoring Categories